townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 ### Writing an application for Maya, Nuke and standalone

-So, you want to write an application using PySide/PyQt which needs to run in multiple environments such as in Maya, Nuke and even standalone?
+So, you want to write an application using PySide/PyQt which needs to run in multiple environments such as in Maya, Nuke and even as a standalone application?

 This is when you need to look into the [Qt.py](https://github.com/mottosso/Qt.py) project!